Preposition – “Without”

 (the absence of an action):

-When the preposition without is used with gerund, it is often used to indicate the negation or absence of an action.
+When the preposition without is used with a gerund, it is often used to indicate the negation or absence of an action.

 Here are some examples: